PacificBiosciences/pbbioconda/README.md

 * Python packages require version 2.7; python 3 compatibility is tracked [here](https://github.com/PacificBiosciences/pbbioconda/issues/3)
 * BAM refers to the PacBio BAM format that includes additional per-record or per-ZMW information
+* Packages might conflict with other bioconda packages not maintained by PacBio

 ### Packages